Undergraduate Course: Environmental Geosciences Projects (EASC10009)

 On completion of this course, the student will be able to:

-- The literature review is designed to make students develop a detailed, critical, up to date understanding of a specific area of environmental geosciences related to their research project.
+- The different parts of this course have differing intended learning outcomes.
+The literature review is designed to make students develop a detailed, critical, up to date understanding of a specific area of environmental geosciences related to their research project.

 - Students are expected to offer professional level insights and identify the relevant outcomes of their project.